-Origin and purpose of Thangka
+Origin and Purpose of Thangka

 Types of Thangka

-Based on technique and materials of painting Thangkas can be grouped by types.
+Based on the technique and materials of painting Thangkas can be grouped by types.
 Generally, they are divided into two broad categories: those that are painted (Tib.) bris-tan—and those made of silk, either by appliqué or embroidery

-Thangkas are further divided into these more specific categories:
+Thangkas are further divided into specific categories: